jingeyu/BayesEATS/README.md

 A correction in the published paper (https://link.springer.com/article/10.1007%2Fs12561-021-09308-4):
 There is a typo in Equation (2) where $\pi_k$ was missed.
 The corrected Equation (2) is as follows.

 ![image](https://github.com/jingeyu/BayesEATS/tree/master/images/equation2.png)

+Notice that this correction does not influence any downstream algorithm derivation and analysis.
+Main results and conclusions in the manuscript remain unchanged.

 ## Prerequisites and Installation